peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         PeterO.ExtendedDecimal otherValue,
         PeterO.PrecisionContext ctx);

-Subtracts an arbitrary-precision decimal object from this instance.
+Subtracts an arbitrary-precision decimal number from this instance.

 <b>Parameters:</b>

- * <i>otherValue</i>: An arbitrary-precision decimal object.
+ * <i>otherValue</i>: An arbitrary-precision decimal number.

  * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
 If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.